yaninyzwitty/hyperpb-go/README.md

 `v1`.
 It currently implements all Protobuf language constructs.
 It does not implement mutation of parsed messages, however.

+### Supported Targets

+`hyperpb` is currently only supported on 64-bit x86 and ARM targets (Go calls these `amd64` and `arm64`).
+The library will not build on other architectures, and PRs to add new architectures without a way to run tests for them in CI will be rejected.

+Support for 32-bit targets is unlikely to happen, even if we have test runners.
+`hyperpb` assumes a 64-bit general-purpose register width, and attempting to tune for a 32-bit register size will require a 32-bit re-implementation of the parser VM.

+Similarly, we assume little-endian in many places for performance, particularly because Protobuf's wire format is little-endian.
+Getting big-endian support will be a lot of work and is unlikely to perform anywhere close to little-endian.

+If you would like to try to use an architecture that we don't support, build with the `hyperpb.unsupported` tag.
+If it breaks, you get to keep both pieces: which is to say, issues stemming from use of this build tag will be closed.

 ## Contributing

 For a detailed explanation of the implementation details of `hyperpb`, see